kolotaev/argsy/README.md

 As you already know, Ruby is awesome for scripting and any sort of CLI tools: it gives you a superb OS commands interaction interface, JSON/YAML parsing, HTTP tools, etc...
 All out of the box!
-But built-in `OptionParser` doesn't provide easy-to-write functionality to create CLIs like `./tool command --option 1 -i`.
+But built-in `OptionParser` doesn't provide easy-to-write functionality to create CLIs like `./script command --option 1`.
 The problem here is: how to declare command, action and options conveniently?

 > Sometimes, for any imaginable reason, you do not want you script to be dependent on external gems (say, you want to